mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

          shield - ground

-5.   - Music Subsystem -
+# 5. Music Subsystem

-The  Sparrow  architecture  extends  the   music    subsystem presently
-    available on the ST/MEGA computers.
-The Sparrow mixes the output of
-    the  existing  ST  PSG  sound system  with  a  new DMA-driven

-dual-
-    channel  D-to-A subsystem (RASCAL  device).
-The  Sparrow combines
-    these  two  sources   for  simple beeps,  and can be connected to an
-    external stereo amplifier for high-fidelity sound.
-In addition the
-    resulting  audio  is sent  to an on-board speaker which is controlled
-    by a port on the PSG.
+The  Sparrow  architecture  extends  the   music    subsystem presently available on the ST/MEGA computers.
+The Sparrow mixes the output of the  existing  ST  PSG  sound system  with  a  new DMA-driven dual-channel  D-to-A subsystem (RASCAL  device).
+The  Sparrow combines these  two  sources   for  simple beeps,  and can be connected to an external stereo amplifier for high-fidelity sound.
+In addition the resulting  audio  is sent  to an on-board speaker which is controlled by a port on the PSG.

-The   Sparrow  is  also  equipped  with  a  Musical  Instrument Digital
-    Interface  (MIDI) which provides high speed serial communication  of
-    musical data to and  from  more  sophisticated synthesizer devices.
+The   Sparrow  is  also  equipped  with  a  Musical  Instrument Digital Interface  (MIDI) which provides high speed serial communication  of musical data to and  from  more  sophisticated synthesizer devices.
 ```
 SPARROW SPEC.
 REV A10                                       page 16
 ```
-5.1.   - Programmable Sound Generator -
+## 5.1.
+Programmable Sound Generator

-The ST sound system using the General  Instruments  AY-3-8910  / Yamaha
-    YM-2149   Programmable   Sound  Generator is present in the Sparrow.
+The ST sound system using the General  Instruments  AY-3-8910  / Yamaha YM-2149   Programmable   Sound  Generator is present in the Sparrow.
-    The YM-2149 Programmable Sound Generator produces  music synthesis,
-    sound  effects, and audio feedback.
-With an applied clock input of 2
-    MHz, the PSG is capable  of providing  a  frequency  response

-range
-    between 30 Hz (audible) and 124 KHz (post-audible).
-The generator
-    places   minimal  amount   of   processing burden on the main system
-    (which acts as the sequencer) and has the ability to  perform

-using
-    three  independent voice channels.
-The three sound channel outputs
-    are mixed, along  with  Audio  In,  and   sent   to   the
-external
-    television   or  monitor  speaker  (the  PSG has built in digital to
-    analog converters).
+The YM-2149 Programmable Sound Generator produces  music synthesis, sound  effects, and audio feedback.
+With an applied clock input of 2 MHz, the PSG is capable  of providing  a  frequency  response range between 30 Hz (audible) and 124 KHz (post-audible).
+The generator places   minimal  amount   of   processing burden on the main system (which acts as the sequencer) and has the ability to  perform using three  independent voice channels.
+The three sound channel outputs are mixed, along  with  Audio  In,  and   sent   to   the external television   or  monitor  speaker  (the  PSG has built in digital to analog converters).

 ## 5.2.
 DMA Sound